 Students can gain a maximum of 10 credits through 5 laboratory practicals.
 Each completed practical brings 2 credits: 1 for successfully executed laboratory work and 1 for a completed written report after each practical.
-An absence (for any reason) from a laboratory practical must be compensated by an oral colloquy within a week from the practical; successful colloquy brings a total of 0,5 credits.
+An absence (for any reason) from a laboratory practical must be compensated by an oral colloquy within a week from the practical.
 Retakes of the colloquy will not be allowed.